0288

 The Japan Foundation, London

-This talk explored the rise of non-museum-based art exhibitions in Japan during the early 21st century.
+This talk Intervening in Nature explored the rise of non-museum-based art exhibitions in Japan during the early 21st century.
 From artist-led initiatives to expansive countryside festivals, these events—often referred to as art projects—emphasise process, impermanence, and site-specificity.

 As international biennales and triennials proliferate, Japan’s major festivals such as the Echigo-Tsumari Art Triennale and Setouchi Triennale stand out as uniquely embedded in natural and rural landscapes.
 Through a historical and critical lens, Kenji Kajiya and Keith Whittle traced the development of these projects, examining how they engage with both environment and society.